Norazouhtane/itu-sdse-project_101/README.md

 Lastly it saves the appropriate model in the folder models.

 ### test_action.yml File
-The `test_action.yml` file ensures that the dagger pipeline can run directly in GitHub, that the model artifact is created, and the test for model inference is run.
+The `test_action.yml` file in the '.github/workflows' folder ensures that the dagger pipeline can run directly in GitHub, that the model artifact is created, and the test for model inference is run.

 ## How to Use